MicrosoftDocs/azure-devops-docs/docs/organizations/settings/includes/process-customize-workflow.md

 ### Workflow states must conform to the following rules

-- At least one state must be defined for either the *Proposed* or *In Progress* state categories
+- You must define at least one state for either the *Proposed* or *In Progress* State categories
 	> [!NOTE]
 	> Before adding a workflow state, review [Workflow states and state categories](/azure/devops/boards/work-items/workflow-and-state-categories) to learn how workflow states map to state categories.
-- At a minimum, there must be at least two workflow states defined.
+- You must define at least two workflow States
+- You can define a maximum of 32 workflow States per work item type

 ### Unsupported workflow customizations